muireall/github.io/content/julians-should-know.md

 +++
-title = "What should Julia users know?" date = 2022-11-28 description = "You'll be more likely to look something up when you can tell it should exist"
+title = "What should Julia users know about?" date = 2022-11-28 description = "You'll be more likely to look something up when you can tell it should exist"
 +++